 After this procedure, you should have successfully installed RetroArch on your Fedora system using the native DNF Package Manager.
 For an alternate installation method, you can consider installing RetroArch via Flatpak and Flathub, which we will explore in the subsequent section.

-Section 2: Install RetroArch via Flatpak and Flathub on Fedora Linux
+Method 2: Install RetroArch via Flatpak and Flathub

-This section delineates how to install RetroArch on Fedora Linux using the Flatpak package management system and the Flathub repository.
-Flatpak and Flathub provide a broad spectrum of applications, complete with all their dependencies, ensuring seamless compatibility across varied Linux distributions.
+This section explains using the Flatpak package management system and the Flathub repository to install RetroArch on Fedora Linux.
+Flatpak and Flathub offer various applications with all necessary dependencies, ensuring smooth compatibility across different Linux distributions.

-Before installing RetroArch using Flatpak, it is necessary to confirm that the Flathub repository is enabled.
-This prerequisite step can be accomplished with the flatpak remote-add
+Before installing RetroArch using Flatpak, you must ensure that your system has the Flathub repository enabled.
+You can accomplish this prerequisite step with the flatpak remote-add command.
+Add Flathub as a remote repository by executing the following command:

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo